fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 Figure 2.
 ![](./img/flame2.en.png)

-It is confirmed that it can detect when a person walks sideways at a distance of about 1.5 m to 2.0 m from the camera.
-It may fail to detect when a person is walking too fast due to the high CPU load.

 The sample script has been confirmed to be able to detect when a person passes sideways 1.5m to 2.0m from the camera.
 This process is High CPU load and can fail a person passes too fast.